4 Linear regression

 \[ SSE = \sum_{i=1}^n (y_i - a x_i - b)^2 \]

 Thus we have formulated the goal of fitting the best line to a two-variable data set, also known as linear regression: find the values of slope and intercept that result in the lowest possible sum of squared errors.
 There is a mathematical recipe which produces these values, which will be described in the next section.
-Any model begins with assumptions and in order for linear regression to be a faithful representation of a data set, the following must be true:

 4.1.2 best-fit slope and intercept